Does Portugal Tax Worldwide Income? Your Complete Guide

 by | Tuesday, 30 April 2024 | Personal Income Tax

 Moving to a new country can be an exciting yet overwhelming experience, especially when understanding the local tax system.
-If you’re considering a move to Portugal, it’s crucial to familiarize yourself with the country’s tax regulations, particularly regarding the taxation of worldwide income.
+If you’re considering a move to Portugal (or Madeira island), it’s crucial to familiarize yourself with the country’s tax regulations, particularly regarding the taxation of worldwide income.
 In this complete guide, we will provide comprehensive information on how Portugal handles the taxation of global income for residents and non-residents alike.

 Understanding the Portuguese Tax System